-- Beavermead Park Washroom building: upgrade sink faucets and soap dispensers - Beavermead Campground Park: construct a new washroom, shower and laundry facility
+- a.
+Beavermead Park Washroom building: upgrade sink faucets and soap dispensers - b.
+Beavermead Campground Park: construct a new washroom, shower and laundry facility - c.
+Jackson Park: construct a new washroom building

 Resources

 Numerous resources can be found in the Accessibility section of the City's website at: www.peterborough.ca/accessibility